-A motorist charged with a DUI or DWI (the actual charge commonly referred to as "drunk driving") has a few different options when it comes to mounting a defense.
-Some affirmative defenses exist in very rare circumstances, even when the evidence otherwise supports the charge.
-But it's more common to defend against a drunk driving charge by attacking the officer's observations of what happened prior to the arrest or challenging the integrity of the evidence, such as the accuracy of a Breathalyzer test, presence of slurred speech, or odor of alcohol.
-State DUI laws differ and everyone's case has different facts, so it may help to consult with a lawyer.
+It's more common to defend against a drunk driving charge by attacking the police officer's observations of what happened before the arrest or challenging the integrity of the evidence, such as the accuracy of a Breathalyzer test, presence of slurred speech, or odor of alcohol.
+State DUI laws differ, and everyone's case has different facts, so it may help to consult a lawyer.

 Affirmative Defenses to DUI Charges

-1. Necessity - When a person must drive to prevent a greater evil.
-The driver must prove that he or she had no other options and that the "greater evil" they wished to avoid was more serious than the potential harm caused by a DUI.
+Necessity as an affirmative defense arises when a person must drive to prevent a greater evil.
+The driver must prove they had no other options and that the greater evil they wished to avoid was more serious than the potential harm caused by a DUI.

-3. Entrapment - When an officer somehow encourages a motorist to become intoxicated or drive while under the influence, it is referred to as entrapment.
-The defendant must also be able to prove that he or she would not have been predisposed to drive drunk if not for the alleged entrapment.
+When a law enforcement officer somehow encourages a motorist to become intoxicated or drive while under an impairment, that gives rise to entrapment.
+The motorist must also prove they wouldn't have been predisposed to drive drunk but for the alleged entrapment.

-5. Involuntary Intoxication - When a person has ingested alcohol without his or her knowledge.
-For example, if the punchbowl at a party was "spiked" with an otherwise unrecognizable quantity of liquor.
+Involuntary intoxication occurs when you ingest alcohol without your knowledge.
+For example, suppose the punchbowl at a party was "spiked" with an otherwise unrecognizable quantity of liquor.
 In that case, involuntary intoxication might be a viable affirmative defense to driving under the influence of alcohol.

 Common Drunk Driving Defenses

-1. Improper Stop - This is one of the most common arguments used by defense attorneys in DUI cases, and involves the claim that the officer lacked probable cause to make the initial traffic stop.
+This is one of the most common defense strategies defense attorneys use in DUI cases.
+This argument claims the arresting officer lacked reasonable suspicion or probable cause to make the initial traffic stop.
 For instance, your attorney might claim you didn't commit a traffic violation.

-2. Administration / Accuracy of Field Sobriety Test - An arrest may be ruled improper if it was based on an improperly administered field sobriety test or inaccurate results.
+A DUI arrest may be ruled improper if it was based on an improperly administered field sobriety test or inaccurate test results.
 The horizontal gaze nystagmus (HGN) test, which detects eye movements often associated with intoxication, is frequently challenged.

-4. Administration / Accuracy of Standard Breathalyzer Test - Similar defense to #3, but pertaining to the more accurate breath test devices used at the police station after an arrest is made.
+This defense is similar to the one raised above.
+However, it pertains to the more accurate breath test devices used at the police station after an arrest.

-5. Administration / Chain of Custody of Blood Test - This defense raises questions about the administration of a blood test and/or whether it was tampered with or otherwise mishandled in the chain of custody.
+This defense raises questions about the administration of a blood test and whether it was tampered with or otherwise mishandled in the chain of custody.

-6. Rising Blood Alcohol Concentration - Defense claims the BAC was below the legal limit while the defendant was driving but actually increased between the time of the traffic stop and the administration of the breath test.
-This is possible when recently consumed alcohol has yet to fully absorb into the system until the time of the BAC test.
+Your criminal defense lawyer can claim your blood alcohol concentration (BAC) was below the legal limit while you were driving but increased between the time of your traffic stop and the administration of your breath test.
+This is possible when recently consumed alcohol has yet to fully absorb into your system until the time of the BAC test.

 Other, Less Common Defenses

-1. Accused was not the Driver - Questions may arise over whether the person charged with the DUI actually was driving at the time.
-Perhaps the passenger, believing he or she was sober, switched places with the driver but failed a sobriety or breath test.
+Questions may arise over whether the person charged with the DUI was driving at the time.
+Perhaps the passenger, believing they were sober, switched places with the driver but failed a sobriety or breath test.

-2. Improper Police Actions - This defense may include evidence and/or testimony that the officer violated the defendant's civil rights, faked a DUI report or otherwise acted improperly.
+This defense may include evidence or testimony that the officer violated the accused's civil rights, faked a DUI report, or otherwise acted improperly.

-Even if you think you may have been at least a little inebriated when you were pulled over and arrested for driving under the influence, you still have the right to a defense.
-In order to protect your rights and get the best outcome possible, it's in your best interests to contact a legal professional.
+Even if you think you may have been at least a little inebriated when you were pulled over and arrested for driving under the influence, you still have the right to a misdemeanor DUI defense.
+To increase your chances of avoiding a DUI conviction, it's in your best interest to contact a DUI lawyer.
 Find a local DUI attorney today to help you with things like license suspension following a DUI.